andrew-healey/run_vast/README.md

 This should take a minute or so.

-Then, return to the `run_vast` prompt and press Enter to continue.
+Then, return to the `rv` prompt and press Enter to continue.

 #### Wait for your commands to finish

-You should track your runs via i.e. wandb. `run_vast` doesn't handle any logging for you.
+You should track your runs via i.e. wandb. `rv` doesn't handle any logging for you.

-Once your commands have finished, run `run_vast journal.md`.
+Once your commands have finished, run `rv journal.md`.

 It will move them from the `vast:running/0123456` state to the `vast:finished` state.